Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Four Goods

-First, it is easy to check that all price-sequences are decreasing, no agent wants a dominated bundle, and Carl has no unrelated bundles.
-So it only remains to check that Alice and Bob do not want any unrelated bundle that they can afford.
+\begin{proof} First, it is easy to check that all pixeps satisfy (H1,H2,H3); in particular, all price-sequences are decreasing.
+Moreover, for all agents, the turns are either contiguous or contiguous with a single gap.
+Hence, by Lemmata \ref{lem:dominated} and \ref{lem:dominated-gap}, no agent wants a dominated bundle.
+Moreover, Carl has no unrelated bundles.
+It only remains to check the unrelated bundles of Alice and Bob.